TeenLife

 Jack Kent Cooke Young Artist Award

-Eligibility: Student musicians from ages 8-18 with a strong musical ability and willingness to participate in the organization’s Learning and Media Lab Fellowship.
+Eligibility: Student musicians aged 8-18 with a strong musical ability and willingness to participate in the organization’s Learning and Media Lab Fellowship.
+High school students graduating in 2026 must apply by November 15 to be considered.

 Amount: Up to $10,000